 Specialized Centers for Soft Tissue Sarcoma Care

-Complex Joint and Musculoskeletal Tumor Program at Baylor University Medical Center at Dallas and Baylor Scott & White Medical Center – Plano offers a comprehensive, multidisciplinary approach to diagnosing and treating musculoskeletal disease, including bone and soft tissue cancer.
+Complex Joint and Musculoskeletal Tumor Program at Baylor University Medical Center, part of Baylor Scott & White Health and Baylor Scott & White Medical Center – Plano offers a comprehensive, multidisciplinary approach to diagnosing and treating musculoskeletal disease, including bone and soft tissue cancer.

 Scott & White Vasicek Cancer Treatment Center, located in Temple, Texas, offers an integrated care team that specializes in the treatment of many different tumors of bone and soft tissue.